Knee Ligament Injury Treatment & Recovery

 - Strength and control: quadriceps, hamstrings, glutes, calves, and trunk control.

-- Balance and change-of-direction training: reducing “giving way” episodes and improving confidence.
+- Balance and change-of-direction training: improving confidence and reducing giving-way episodes.

 - Bracing when appropriate: often useful for some MCL or LCL sprains during early rehab.

-- Surgical review when appropriate: more likely with high-grade instability, combined ligament injury, a posterolateral corner injury, or persistent giving way in pivoting sports.
+- Surgical review when appropriate: more likely with high-grade instability, combined ligament injury, or ongoing giving way in pivoting sports.

 - Stage 1: settle pain and swelling, restore walking, and improve everyday function.